lashazibzibadze/FairNest/README.md

 ### 4. Set Up Environment Variables

-Create an .env file in /backend/app and copy the secrets from discord
+Create an .env file in /backend/app and copy secrets

 ### 5. Start up the FastAPI server